 Associate's Degree in Digital and Film Arts Animation

-These programs are offered as Associate in Science programs for those who wish to start working right away, as well as Associate of Arts plans that can transfer to bachelor's degrees in the field.
+These programs are offered as an Associate in Science for those who wish to start working right away, as well as an Associate of Arts that can transfer to bachelor's degrees in the field.
 The program of study includes some general education requirements.
 Specific coursework includes rendering, computer graphics and color theory.
-Students also take:

 Associate's Degree in Graphic Storytelling

-This program is focused on advertising or creating the graphic novel or comic books.
+This program is focused on advertising or creating graphic novels or comic books.
 Students learn design and traditional and digital illustration techniques.
-They take courses in art appreciation, drawing, figure drawing and design, as well as:
+They take courses in art appreciation, drawing, figure drawing and design.